2022 has not been kind to the stock market.

 Eligible investors.
 You can invest as an individual, an LLC, a limited partnership (LP) or a trust.
 Investors can be either US citizens or permanent residents, or foreign citizens.

 Eligible accounts.
 Taxable investment accounts, but can be held in a self-directed IRA account.
-FarmTogether partners with Alto IRA for this purpose.
+FarmTogether partners with Alto IRA and other IRA custodians for this purpose.

 Income distributions.
 Income from rent payments can be made quarterly, semi-annually or annually.
 Distributions are direct deposited into a linked bank account.